rangzen/osedea-workshop-langgraph-langfuse/README.md

 ### Step User

-- Try with random user IDs, see [main.py](./steps/4-users/main.py#L387) for the user ID generation.
+- Try with random user IDs, see [main.py](./steps/5-users/main.py#L387) for the user ID generation.
-- Try with the same user ID, see [main.py](./steps/4-users/main.py#L389) for a fixed user ID.
+- Try with the same user ID, see [main.py](./steps/5-users/main.py#L389) for a fixed user ID.

+### Step Session

+- Try with random session IDs, see [main.py](./steps/6-sessions/main.py#L395) for the session ID generation.

 ### Step User Feedback

-- Check score, see [main.py](./steps/6-feedback/main.py#L392) for the user ID generation.
+- Check score, see [main.py](./steps/7-user-feedback/main.py#L469) for the user ID generation.

-### Step Session

-- Try with random session IDs, see [main.py](./steps/5-sessions/main.py#L319) for the session ID generation.

 ## References